Skip to main content

 Open journey settings

 Inside the journey editor, open the settings menu and choose Journey settings.
-From there, you can manage:

 Rename the journey

 The first section lets you update the journey name.
-Do this when the original title is:

 Journey-level integration defaults